LuanRT/YouTube.js/examples/livechat/README.md

 ## Live Chat

-The library's Live Chat parser and poller were highly based on YouTube's original compiled code, this makes it behave in a similar if not identical way to YouTube's Live Chat.
+The library's Live Chat parser and poller were heavily based on YouTube's original compiled code, this makes it behave in a similar if not identical way to YouTube's Live Chat.
 Here you can do all sorts of funny things, ex; track messages, donations, polls, and much more.

 ## Usage